What to Know About the New Federal Regulations for Energy Efficiency

 How Do I Find My Current HVAC Efficiency Rating?

-The first place to look is the yellow EnergyGuide label on the side of your AC or heat pump.
-You can also look for your air conditioner or heat pump's make and model on the DOE’s Energy Compliance Certification Database.
+The first place to look is the yellow EnergyGuide label stuck to the side of your AC or heat pump.
+You can also search for your air conditioner or heat pump’s make and model on the DOE’s Energy Compliance Certification Database.

-Systems installed before 2023 will list a SEER rating.
+Systems installed earlier than 2023 will have a SEER rating.
 Those made in 2022 or sooner but installed after January 1, 2023, will also have a SEER rating.
-All models made and installed in 2023 or later will come with a SEER2 rating.
+All units produced and installed in 2023 or later will come with a SEER2 rating.

-Note that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant systems are required from January 1 forward.
-If a heating and cooling professional violates these rules and the DOE punishes them, they must replace the non-compliant air conditioner without billing the homeowner.
+Know that AC models made before 2023 can only be installed in the Northern U.S. In the South, SEER2-compliant models are required from January 1 onward.
+If an installer violates these policies and the DOE punishes them, they must replace the non-compliant AC unit free of charge to the homeowner.

 Do I Need to Replace My Existing HVAC System?

-No, the shift to SEER2, EER2 and HSPF2 only impacts newly manufactured and installed HVAC units.
-There isn't any legal need to replace your home's air conditioner.
-Having said that, if you’re planning to upgrade, meeting the 2023 HVAC regulatory changes will save you money on energy bills and grant access to more advanced features, including smart thermostats and zoning.
+No, the switch to SEER2, EER2 and HSPF2 only places restrictions on newly made and installed HVAC units.
+There’s no legal need to replace your home’s cooling system.
+Having said that, if you’re looking to upgrade, meeting the 2023 HVAC regulatory changes will save you money on power bills and comes with more advanced features, including smart thermostats and zoning.

-No matter if you decide now is the time to replace your existing AC system, or you want to keep your current air conditioning in top shape and going strong, Air Engineers Service Experts can help.
-We’re well-versed in the 2023 HVAC regulatory changes and testing requirements, so we can help you find and install a compliant AC or heat pump.
+No matter if you decide now is the time to replace your home’s AC system, or you want to keep your current system in top shape and going strong, Service Experts Heating, Air Conditioning & Plumbing can help.
+We’re very familiar with the 2023 HVAC regulatory changes and testing requirements, so we can help you select and install a compliant air conditioner or heat pump.
 We also perform reliable air conditioning maintenance and repairs if you’re not quite ready to replace your system.

-When you reach out to Air Engineers Service Experts, you’re partnering with a service provider that understands your needs.
-We are dedicated to your comfort, environmental sustainability and absolute satisfaction.
+When you work with Service Experts Heating, Air Conditioning & Plumbing, you’re partnering with a service provider that understands your needs.
+We are devoted to your comfort, environmental sustainability and complete satisfaction.

-Ready to switch to a SEER2-compliant HVAC unit?
+Prepared to switch to a SEER2-compliant cooling system?
 Still have questions?
-Call Air Engineers Service Experts at 904-450-5672 today, and we’ll guide you every step of the way!
+Call Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 today, and we’ll help you each and every step of the way!